Top 12 Nurse Must-Haves

 Reflex Hammer

-Just as penlights as used to assess pupils response, reflex hammers are used to test tendon response to make sure there is no damage or abnormality in the nervous system.
+Just as penlights are used to assess pupil response, reflex hammers are used to test tendon response to make sure there is no damage or abnormality in the nervous system.
 While the reflex hammer comes in several models, the most widely known version in the U.S. is the lightweight Taylor hammer, which comes with a distinctive triangular rubber head attached to a metal handle.

 Wristwatch

-While it may seem old-fashioned to non-medical professionals as compared to smartphones, wristwatches aren’t so much an everyday tool as they are an every-minute necessity for nurses.
+While it may seem old-fashioned to non-medical professionals as compared to smartphones, wristwatches aren’t so much an everyday tool as they are an every-minute necessity for nurses and other healthcare professionals.
 Many hospitals and other facilities ban phones while on duty, so if you want to know what time it is, you’ll need to wear a watch.
 Look for a lightweight, water-resistant model that will be comfortable to wear and repel any fluids that might get on it.

 Tourniquet